 As an insurance agent, it’s your job to guide your clients through the decision-making process.
 It’s important that you don’t make a decision for them or assume you know what’s best for them.
 For seniors, being able to exercise choice can lead to a greater sense of confidence and self-esteem.
 It also helps them feel empowered to be more proactive in life.

 Being able to exercise choice can provide seniors with a greater sense of confidence and self-esteem and help them feel empowered.

 Allowing your clients to make decisions for themselves is also imperative in regard to compliance.
 Your input should always be regarding what plan you think, in your opinion as a professional agent, is the best fit for your client.
-It goes against the Medicare Communications and Marketing Guidelines to say that one plan is the best or that your client must pick one over another.
+It goes against the Medicare Advantage & Part D Communication Requirements to say that one plan is the best or that your client must pick one over another.
 Let your clients be the ultimate decision-makers.

 You may find that some of your clients wish to have someone else at the meeting, just to have another set of ears retaining information.
 If your client does bring someone along to the appointment, such as one of their children, be sure to speak directly to the client choosing the Medicare plan.
 It can be frustrating for seniors when questions that should be addressed to them are directed toward someone else.
 By not asking your clients questions that have to do with their wants and needs, you can cause them to feel like you think they’re incapable of answering questions or understanding the information on their own.
 Your client is the one purchasing the insurance plan after all.
 Make sure the tone of your conversation reflects that.

 Putting all of these tips into practice and making a conscious effort to communicate with seniors the same way you’d interact with any other adult will benefit you in the long run.
 It can even help to boost your sales.
 You may already be using appropriate communication techniques with older adults, and if so, that’s great!
 Keep up the good work, and regardless of your client’s age, always treat them with respect and compassion.